ramarivera/pal-mcp-server/docs/tools/chat.md

 - **Collaborative thinking partner** for your analysis and planning
 - **Get second opinions** on your designs and approaches
 - **Brainstorm solutions** and explore alternatives together
-- **Structured code generation**: When using GPT-5 Pro or Gemini 2.5 Pro, get complete, production-ready implementations saved to `zen_generated.code` for your CLI to review and apply
+- **Structured code generation**: When using GPT-5.1 or Gemini 3.0 / 2.5 Pro, get complete, production-ready implementations saved to `zen_generated.code` for your CLI to review and apply
 - **Validate your checklists** and implementation plans
 - **General development questions** and explanations
 - **Technology comparisons** and best practices